ros2/design/articles/ros2_dds_security.md

 ### Support for a master "on/off" switch for all SROS 2 features

 In addition to the supported features just discussed, RCL also supports a master shutoff for security features for easy experimentation.
-If it's turned off (the default), none of the security features will be enabled.
+If it's turned off (the default), none of the above security features will be enabled.

 In order to enable SROS 2, set the `$ROS_SECURITY_ENABLE` environment variable to "true" (case-sensitive).
 To disable, set to any other value.